Can I Turn Off Google Reviews For My Business?

 How To Remove Bad Google Reviews For My Business?

-It's worthwhile to build up your Google My Business reviews over time -- but what happens when a bad review shows up on the first page and is causing excessive traffic loss?
+It's worthwhile to build up your Google Business Profile reviews over time -- but what happens when a bad review shows up on the first page and is causing excessive traffic loss?
 There are several ways you can try to deal with it:

 1. Flag Inappropriate Reviews: Some reviews fall in google's Prohibited and Restricted Content Categories.
 Here is the list of Prohibited and Restricted Content by Google: